 Though there may be a ‘hand to mouth’ muscle memory component of nicotine addiction, and it is possible these gadgets may satisfy that aspect, nonetheless mention of ‘smoking behaviours’ implies that smoking is a psychological problem.
 Indeed it is.
 I wrote a book with this title in 2016 – see the Books page on this site.

 The psychological nature of smoking was recognised as long ago as 1964.
 The following is from the US Surgeon General’s Report, Smoking and Health, published in that year.

 The overwhelming evidence points to the conclusion that smoking – its beginning, habituation, and occasional discontinuation – is to a large extent psychologically and socially determined.

 The psychological aspect of smoking is the key to successful quitting.
-This means that if smokers can be helped to understand why they smoke in spite of knowing the dangers, and why it seems so hard to stop – they can then stop smoking straightaway and with very little difficulty.
+This means if smokers can be helped to understand why they smoke in spite of knowing the dangers, and why it seems so hard to stop, they can stop smoking straightaway and with very little difficulty.
 How to do this is explained in the Symonds Method.